 However, in this type, the upper part is fixed and the bottom part is the moving counterpart.

-The bending preparation time of the CNC press brake is very fast, because there is a CNC system that accurately calculates the position of the ram and back gauge.
+The bending preparation time of the CNC press brake is very fast because there is a CNC system that accurately calculates the position of the ram and back gauge.

-Overall, the CNC press brake is programmable for the entire bending process and is able to provide high precision, customized bending.
+Overall, the CNC press brake is programmable for the entire bending process and is able to provide high-precision, customized bending.

-What Are the Types of Press Brake?
+What Are the Types of Press Brakes?

 According to the different force application methods, press brakes can be primarily divided into mechanical press drive, hydraulic press drive, and pneumatic and servo press drive.